immuni-app/immuni-documentation/CONTRIBUTING.md

 ## Issues

-> :warning: In order to make an effective contribution, please avoid any topic related to the Apple & Google protocol.
+> :warning: In order to make an effective contribution, please avoid any topic related to the Apple, Google and Huawei protocol.
 These are considered to be beyond the scope of the current implementation. :warning:

 Browse the issues section and use the search functionality to discover whether the issue you encountered has already been filed by someone else.
 - If this is the case, please avoid opening a new issue.
 Instead, you can add more information to the existing issue.
 If the appropriate information is already present, you can add the :+1: symbol to the first message.
 Doing so helps the developers to identify and prioritize the relevant issues.
 Otherwise, add a comment with the relevant information.